Blog | Personal Finance

 How to change the problems with millennials' finances

 Still these are at least green shoots in the financial literacy landscape of America.
-If the monopoly that is higher education in this country is broken by a generation that refuses to play the game, that can force a lot of change that is positive.
+If the monopoly that is higher education in this country is broken by a generation that refuses to play the game, that can force a lot of positive change.

 For both the millennials and Generation Z, it’s not too late, but it starts with financial education and understanding how money works in today’s economy.
-The blog post, “15 Must Have Financial Education Lessons to Gain True Financial Literacy”, is a good place to start.
+Here are some quick ideas:

 Original publish date: January 09, 2018